tfsec/tfsec.github.io/_docs/aws/eks/no-public-cluster-access.md

 ---
+title: aws-eks-no-public-cluster-access
-title: EKS Clusters should have the public access disabled
+description: EKS Clusters should have the public access disabled
 shortcode: aws-eks-no-public-cluster-access
 legacy: AWS069
 summary: EKS Clusters should have the public access disabled